openpnp/openpnp/BlindsFeeder.md

 ## Feeder Setup in OpenPNP

-Once the feeder is mounted on the machine and loaded with tape (computer vision wont work without), we can go back to OpenPNP and the BlindsFeeder that we already added for the OpenSCAD file extraction.
-Or just add a new one.
+Once the feeder is mounted on the machine and loaded with tape (computer vision won't work without), we can go back to OpenPNP and the BlindsFeeder that we already added earlier (or just add a new one).
 You can give the feeder a name (use F2 on the list entry).
 A structured naming scheme, numbering the array and then individual feeder _on_ the array, is recommended.
 Something like "001_01 Resistors 1%".
 OpenPNP can sort feeders by name, so they will be properly grouped this way.

-### Nail down the Fiducials
+### Pin down the Fiducials

 To define the feeder array position and rotation, we need to capture three out of the four fiducials.
 You must use number 1 and 2 (see the graphic above), but you can freely choose 3a or 3b as the third.
 Usually 3b is the better choice (faster to reach).